Day 2 of Isaak trial: RJR owner, wife of victim testifies

 “I believe it’s a brown, big dog that he had, a very adorable dog,” Fakler said.

-Jackie noted that she, her husband, the Cobbs and Adam Fueher all regularly carried handguns, either with them or in their vehicle.
+Jackie noted that she, her husband, the Cobbs and Adam Fuehrer all regularly carried handguns, either with them or in their vehicle.

-Prior to the murders, Jackie said she had no knowledge of any personal threat to her, or any of the victims, including her husband, Adam Fueher, or the Cobbs.
+Prior to the murders, Jackie said she had no knowledge of any personal threat to her, or any of the victims, including her husband, Adam Fuehrer, or the Cobbs.